Conference Program

 Service Design must engage with the wider system that services exist within to be more effective and address meaningful challenges.
 More and more challenges – such as in healthcare, the green transition or with advanced technology – are seen as systemic.
 They exist across organizations and actors both in business and in society.
 How can service design work with systemic challenges and bring design qualities to help us collectively address them?

 Moving beyond the service blueprint or user journey map, this case study explores some of the more non-traditional outputs and outcomes driven by service design, particularly through the lens of creating long-term transformational change.
-Stefanie will overview a variety of recipes for achieving transformative outcomes at three levels within a single government agency: the product/service experience, program-wide or platform initiatives, and fundamental agency technology operations.
+Stefanie will overview a variety of recipes for achieving transformative outcomes at three levels within government agencies: the product/service experience, program-wide or platform initiatives, and fundamental agency technology operations.
 The challenges for each layer are unique, but also offer different opportunities for where service designers can achieve sustainable, real impact.
-We’ll explore specific examples achieved by a breadth of designers, product managers, and engineers working within a single federal agency before demonstrating how this model might be replicated across other partner government agencies to achieve our vision of making more government services become as simple, effective, and accessible as possible.
+We’ll explore specific examples achieved by a breadth of designers, product managers, and engineers working within government before exploring how this model might be replicated across other partner government agencies to achieve our vision of making more government services become as simple, effective, and accessible as possible.

 Break